 Summing up

-Interpretation 2 states that in Matt.
-5:32a Jesus is teaching that divorce and remarriage is sometimes acceptable while one’s original spouse is still alive.
-The three arguments that I have outlined in support of this interpretation all carry weight.
-The first is probably the weakest, the second a bit stronger, and the third is quite a strong argument.
+Interpretation 2 states that in Matthew 5:32a Jesus is teaching that divorce and remarriage is sometimes acceptable while one’s original spouse is still alive.

 OVERALL CONCLUSION

-If we weigh up the support for each position, the combined weight of the arguments supporting interpretation 2 looks more impressive than the combined weight of the arguments supporting interpretation 1.
+If we weigh up the support for each position, the combined weight of the arguments supporting interpretation 2 looks much more impressive than the combined weight of the arguments supporting interpretation 1.